STRYD after 3000 miles, a Runner’s Review from 2019 to 2021 – Running Power Meter Pod

 Even if you don’t look at your watch when running hard up a hill you can look at your stats afterwards to quantify your efforts.
 If it was a 30-second hill then I bet that both your HR and PACE stats for those 30 seconds are largely meaningless…but your power stats will be 100% meaningful (with some minor caveats on running form changes when doing hill reps).

-Determining Your Power Zones
+Determining Your Power Zones – Automatic

-But somehow you have to have a starting point to work out your zones.
+You have to have a starting point to work out your zones.
 Typically that starting point is your maximum performance at around one hour which can, supposedly, be estimated from a shorter effort.

 - Power Zones – cyclists with power meters will know all about FTP and CPs.
 For running power it will be the same sort of thing, essentially you use fairly short tests to estimate your hour power.
 STRYD discuss some of the detail and the PRECISE test protocol at <this> link.
-You can spend a LOT of time reading various pros and cons of different testing protocols that essentially all end up with a similar-enough answer that is actionable.
+You can spend a LOT of time reading various pros and cons of different testing protocols that essentially all end up with a similar enough answer that is actionable.

 - This is the recommended STRYD test: “5-800m-5-1200m-30-2400m-10” ie 5 minutes warmup, 800m easy, 5minutes further warmup, 1200m @near-max, 30 minutes very easy jog recovery, 2400m @max, 10 minutes cooldown.
 You enter the results in your STRYD dashboard to get your zones.
 Sorted.

 - Vance and others give formulae for running power zone calculations that are subtly different from those for cycling power.
 So beware of using your cycling power spreadsheet.
+My recommendation is to use the STRYD Zone method

 - Heart Rate Zones – essentially these are either based on a lab test, which few of you will be able to afford to do sufficiently regularly, or on the last 20 minutes of a flat-out 30-minute test to estimate your lactate threshold heart rate (or similar).

 - RPE Zones – rates of perceived effort, these zones have their value too in training and racing.
-More so than many of you think..
+More so than many of you think.

-This link shows includes a spreadsheet to determine your running power zones by ALL of the currently popular methods including STRYD, Palladino, Vance and Polar.
+This link shows a spreadsheet to determine your running power zones by ALL of the currently popular methods including STRYD, Palladino, Vance and Polar.

 Alternative Methods of Determing CP: RunningByNumbers